 As evidence of its “culture of continuous innovation” (from a Morningstar analyst report), Lear has over 2,000 patents pending, an “Idea Portal” on its website where anyone can submit product ideas, and a Center for Craftsmanship where designers and engineers put their heads together early in the product design stages.
 The company’s orientation toward innovation and quality will help it continuously serve and adapt to auto industry trends for technological sophistication and luxury.

 The auto parts industry is nested in the consumer cyclical sector because of its cyclical nature, which is highly sensitive to economic shifts and consumer confidence, plus is subject to some seasonal cyclicality.
-For a detailed outlook on the industry, see this report, which defines three broad categories that materially affect auto companies: “macroeconomic forces, a new era of personal transportation, and stricter regulations.”

 The macroeconomic climate presents some key challenges.
 The strong dollar continues to hurt profitability abroad, which affects globally integrated companies such as Lear.
 Global economic sluggishness is also suppressing demand worldwide, including in previously-hot emerging markets.
 However, China, the world’s largest market, is still growing, and the Middle East and Africa are also expected to grow as they become increasingly motorized.
 In the US, vehicle sales hit record highs last year, although sales are expected to flatten out in the next two years.
 All in all, despite cyclicality and some significant macro headwinds, the global auto industry is expanding in the long term.